READYWARE READYWARE — Electronic Personification

 4

-Sync your wallpapers and icons (Premium)
+Sync your wallpapers and icons

 By default the web remote shows your button layout.
 To also send your real wallpapers and custom icons to the web remote, tap ⬆ Sync Web Remote.
 This pushes your current desktop, wallpapers, and icons to the server.
 Anyone opening the link after a sync sees your exact visual setup — not just the buttons.